Unclonable Encryption, Revisited: Additional Results on Unclonable Encryption

 \subsection{Generalized Conjugate Encryption}

 The conjugate encryption scheme of \cite{BL19} uses the BB84 monogamy-of-entanglement (MOE) game studied in \cite{Tomamichel_2013}.
 The success probability of a cloning adversary exactly equals that of a MOE adversary restricted in state preparation.
-In this section we make the obesrvation that their proof easily extends to a class of uncloneable encryption schemes based on a class of MOE games, which we define below:
+In this section we make the observation that their proof easily extends to a class of unclonable encryption schemes based on a class of MOE games, which we define below: